prateekagr21/customer-expenditure-segmentation/README.md

 # For Visualizations, i used :
-- Visualizations were made by using Matplotlib and Seaborn Libraries..!!
+- Visualizations were made by using Matplotlib and Seaborn Libraries..!
 ![visualize](https://user-images.githubusercontent.com/73397927/175773985-a8800afe-f751-4d44-be82-45401a12e475.jpg)